Articles on: Billing

 Server styles

-Budget - Suited for 1.16.5 and below servers, lightly modded servers, servers for friends, non-intensive SMPs, games like skywars and bedwars
+Budget - Java: Suited for lightly modded servers, servers for friends, non-intensive SMPs, games like Skywars and Bedwars.
+Bedrock: Suitable for below and Vanilla Bedrock (BDS) or Geyser.

-Premium - Suited for 1.17 and above, heavily modded servers, servers for running communities, resource intensive SMPs, games like skyblock
+Premium - Suited for 1.17 and above, heavily modded servers, servers for running large communities, resource intensive SMPs, games like Skyblock.

 💸 Resource/Plan Recommendations 💸